Killersssurprise/Pixel-Convertor/README.md

 ### Tech

-Image Pixel Converter itself is open source with a [public repository][dill] on GitHub.
+Image Pixel Converter itself is open source with a [public repository][Pixel Convertor] on GitHub.

 ### Installation